christofolo/christofolo.github.io/musictheory.md

 A Major 3rd is a root tone and a tone __4__ half steps higher.
 A Minor 3rd is a root tone and a tone __3__ half steps higher.
 Both types of Third intervals will span 3 note names (C to E and A to C).

 When constructing intervals, any note can be the root note.
+Some people get confused and call the first note of the scale "the root".
+But the first note in the scale is called the "tonic". __Any__ note can be a root note.
 Here are all Third Intervals in the C Major scale.

 | -- | -- | -- | -- | -- | -- | -- | -- |
 | 3rd:  |  E |  F |  G |  A |  B |  C |  D |